 Edward Steichen's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

-How to read the quotes
+How to read the lines

-The best way to read a photographer's quotes is not to turn them into rules.
+The best way to read Edward Steichen's words is not to turn them into rules.
 A sentence that was true for one body of work can become false if it is applied mechanically to another.
 The point is to understand the pressure behind the sentence, not to imitate its surface.

 What photographers can take from it now

 The enduring lesson is not that every photographer should work like Edward Steichen.
 It is that every serious photographer needs a position.
 A camera records light, but a body of work records decisions.
-These quotes are valuable because they expose the decisions behind the pictures.
+These ideas are valuable because they expose the decisions behind the pictures.

-01
+Idea 01

 Photography is a major force in explaining man to man.

-02
+Idea 02

 Once you really commence to see things, you really commence to feel things.

-03
+Idea 03

 Every photograph is a record of a choice.

-04
+Idea 04

 Style must serve the life inside the picture.

-05
+Idea 05

 A portrait should carry more than appearance.

-06
+Idea 06

 The camera can make modern life legible.

-07
+Idea 07

 Beauty without feeling is only polish.

-08
+Idea 08

 Photography belongs to the world, not only to photographers.

-09
+Idea 09

 The image should communicate before it congratulates itself.

-10
+Idea 10

 A photograph is strongest when vision and feeling meet.